GuildCrafts/web-development-js/_goals/96-Foundational_Relational_Database_Exercises.md

   - [ ] `POST /api/puppies` Adds a puppy
   - [ ] `PUT /api/puppies/:id` Updates a puppy
   - [ ] `DELETE /api/puppies/:id` Deletes a puppy

-## Quality Rubric

-**Clean code and commit messages**
-- SQL files are well formatted and readable [50 points]
-- All the SQL keywords are capitalized [25 points]
-- Commit messages are concise and descriptive.
-[25 points]

 ## Resources